 After a couple of hours, I checked on them and…..
 VOILA!
 And they were a blush pink!
 Not orange.
 Phew!
 I was SO excited but still wasn’t sure how the colour would hold once I washed them, so I just rang them out and left them to dry on a clothes horse.
 I then waited about 2 weeks before I washed them on a warm wash in the washing machine and the colour remained completely!

-I have plans to dye the whole colour wheel using natural dyes and recently bought a fantastic book from Rebecca Desnos in the UK which goes into all the natural organic botanicals you can use and what colour they turn.
+I have plans to dye the whole colour wheel using natural dyes and recently bought a fantastic book from Rebecca Desnos in the UK.
+Her book goes into all the natural organic botanicals you can use and what colour they turn.
 It’s my new obsession!

 Let me know if you have a go at this as I’d love to see how it turns out for you!